Kong/lua-resty-dns-client/README.md

 4. commit and tag the release
 5. upload rock to LuaRocks

+### 4.2.x unreleased

+- Fix: using the module instance instead of the passed one for dns resolution in the balancer (only affected testing).
+See [PR 88](https://github.com/Kong/lua-resty-dns-client/pull/88).

 ### 4.2.0 (23-Mar-2020)

 - Change: export DNS source type on status report.
 See [PR 86](https://github.com/Kong/lua-resty-dns-client/pull/86).